Beat the price rise & place your booking deposit on a new Trayon Camper before Nov 5th, 2021! Reserve Your Trayon Here! –

 Access to Models in Australia

-The challenge in this country is finding an importer with access to the features you want.
-Since there isn’t an OEM Conversion agreement in place, to a degree, you may have to choose from either existing stock or see what the importer can source for you.
+Since there isn’t an OEM (Original Equipment Manufacturer) conversion agreement in place, you may have to choose from existing stock or see what the importer can source.
+The good news is that 2024-2025 models are now available through these converters.

 Ford F250 Specifications

-• Engine Type: 6.7L Power Stroke® V8 Turbo Diesel
+• Engine Type: 6.7L Power Stroke V8 Turbo Diesel

-• Power.
-354 kW @ 5500 rpm.
+• Power: 354 kW (475 HP) @ 5500 rpm

-• Torque.
-1,423 Nm @ 4000 rpm
+• Torque: 1,423 Nm @ 4000 rpm

-• 10-speed Automatic
+• Transmission: 10-speed Automatic

-• Towing: 3,500 kg (50mm Ball), 4,500 kg (70mm Ball)
+• Towing: 4,500 kg (70mm Ball)

-• Payload: 1,032 kg
+• Payload: 1,032 kg (Crew Cab)

-• GVM: 4,490 kg (Maximum on an Australian car license)
+• GVM: 4,490 kg (Maximum on Australian car license)

-• GCM 9,000 kg
+• GCM: 9,000 kg

 F250 Towing Capacity & License Restrictions in Australia:

-9,000 kg – 4490 kg = 4500 kg.
+9,000 kg (GCM) – 4,490 kg (GVM) = 4,500 kg

-Towing Example: In the Life of an F250 owner.
+Towing Example: In the Life of an F250 Owner

 f250 towing dual cab toyota land cruiser